woges/UDACITY-self-driving-car/term2_project7_unscented_kalman_filters/README.md

 ## Overview

 Kalman Filter is a mathematical approach of determining the state of the system.
-It calculates the system's state using a mathematical model of the process and clarifies the state using the measurement information.
+It calculates the system's state using a mathematical model of the motion and clarifies the state using the measurement information.
 For an introduction to UKFs, please refer to the paper ["The Unscented Kalman Filter for Nonlinear Estimation"](https://www.seas.harvard.edu/courses/cs281/papers/unscented.pdf).

 Sensor fusion - is a process of combining measurements from different sensors to get one accurate picture.
 Sensor Fusion for object tracking using RADAR and LIDAR sensors is an actual task for the self-driving car.